A Time to Love and a Time to Die: Production

 Filming took place in West Berlin, which Sirk had fled over 20 years before and the US Army Europe training area at Grafenwöhr.
 Interiors were shot at CCC Film's Spandau Studios in Berlin.
 The film's sets were designed by the art directors Alexander Golitzen and Alfred Sweeney.
-Gavin was accompanied by his wife who he had just married and they used the movie as an opportunity to honeymoon.
+Gavin was accompanied by his new wife, treating the production as their honeymoon.

+The movie was the screen debut of Jim Hutton, who was serving in the American army in Berlin at the time.

 The musical score was composed by Miklós Rózsa on loanout from M-G-M, where he had been the primary composer for over a decade.
+It is unknown why Universal sought this unusual loanout.
+Frank Skinner, the studio's lead composer, had scored most of Douglas Sirk's previous picutures.

 Universal sent a screen test of Gavin to critics in advance of the film's release.
 Hedda Hopper saw a preview and predicted that Gavin will "take the public by storm and so will the picture, which should also put its co-star, Lilo Pulver in the top ten."

 Universal publicly claimed that the film cost $5 million but Universal president Milton Rackmil denied that they had ever spent that amount on a film.